Meir-Alelov/Movie-Data-Analysis-and-Recs/README.md

 Since Microsoft has no prior movie industry experience, and, therefore, no intellectual property of movies, they must acquire IP.

+ A budget tier system gives Microsoft a clear path to follow, based on their preferences.

+ The tiers are classified into High, Medium and Low that we acquired through statistical analysis of production costs in the last 20 years.

 Once the genre has been decided, where would the stakeholder acquire their intellectual property necessary for a reboot that they don’t own the rights to?

 Data analysis points us in the direction of specific movie studios, based on their associated value.

 **The more valuable a movie studio, the more expensive their IP is.**

- A budget tier system gives Microsoft a clear path to follow, based on their preferences.